Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 with a remainder term given by the second term in \eqref{eq: kernel coverage}.
-The quantity \eqref{eq: U expo} can be recognized as a complete, deterministic, $U$-statistic of order $b$.\footnote{The incrementality condition specified in \cref{def: shrinkage and incrementality} ensures that this $U$-statistic is non-degenerate.} Second, we apply a new result that demonstrates that $U$-statistics of order $b$ are approximately linear with a remainder term of order approximately $(b/n)^{b/2}$, up to dimension dependent logarithmic factors.
-This is a dramatic improvement over analogous results given in \cite{song2019approximating} and \cite{minsker2023u}, whose remainder terms exhibit polynomial decay as $b$ and $n$ grow and only apply to regime $b = o(n^{1/3})$.
-This result has other applications and is presented in detail in \cref{sec: u-stat}.
+The quantity \eqref{eq: U expo} can be recognized as a $U$-statistic of order $b$.
+Second, we apply \cref{lem: U stat linearization} to show that this quantity is approximately linear.
 Written differently, we establish that the root $R_n(\bm{x}^{(d)})$ satisfies a linear representation of the form \eqref{eq: exact linear}, up to a small remainder term.
 It immediately follows that the bootstrap root $R^*_n(\bm{x}^{(d)})$ satisfies the linear representation \eqref{eq: half as weight}, up to a small remainder term.
-We conclude by applying suitable central limit theorems \citep{chernozhuokov2022improved} to the linear terms \eqref{eq: exact linear} and \eqref{eq: half as weight}. \end{remark}
+Finally, we conclude by applying suitable central limit theorems \citep{chernozhuokov2022improved} to the linear terms \eqref{eq: exact linear} and \eqref{eq: half as weight}.

-\begin{remark} The bound \eqref{eq: kernel coverage} can be interpreted as a bias-variance decomposition.
-Or, perhaps more literally, a bias-normal-approximation decomposition.
-The first term in \eqref{eq: kernel coverage} results from a Berry-Esseen type bound on the accuracy of a normal approximation to (the maximum of) \eqref{eq: U expo}.
-The term involving the kernel shrinkage $\varepsilon_b$ is a remnant of a bound on the supremum of the bias of the estimator $\hat{\theta}_n(\bm{x}^{(d)})$. \end{remark}

-\cref{eq: asymptotic validity subsampled kernel} states a bound on coverage error in terms of two generic sequences: $\delta_{n,g}$, expressing the rate of convergence of the nuisance parameter estimator $\hat{g}_n$, and $\varepsilon_b$, measuring the effective bandwidth of the kernel.
-The bound \eqref{eq: kernel coverage} exhibits an interesting tradeoff between these objects and the choice of subsample size $b$.
-To see this, suppose that
+The broadened scope of \cref{lem: U stat linearization} is an essential input into making \cref{eq: asymptotic validity subsampled kernel} operational.
+To see this, recall that for many honest subsampled kernel estimators, the shrinkage rate $\varepsilon_b$ satisfies the bound $\varepsilon_b \lesssim b^{-c/p}$ for some small constant $c$ and some integer $p$ measuring the dimension of the covariates $X_i$.
+Suppose that

-with probability greater than $1-1/n$, for some constants $\gamma_b$, $\gamma_\varepsilon$, and $\gamma_g$ between $0$ and $1$.
+with probability greater than $1-1/n$, for some constants $\gamma_b$ and $\gamma_g$ between $0$ and $1$.
 In this case, ignoring logarithmic factors and other constants, the bound \eqref{eq: kernel coverage} can be re-expressed as

 In other words, the confidence region defined in \cref{def: uniform ci} is consistent if